jhalmu/TwitterBot/README.md

 - Added checking that if there is no followers, pauses for one day
 - Found [*pause*](https://pypi.org/project/pause/) to use.
 Should be better than sleep.
 Could not find it from conda, so piped it.

+### 12.5.2022
+- Found new code to study and to get things forward for favandretweet - just could not refactor RP's code.
+Now working: followfolloers and favretweet (#henryhub).
+Code is not in Docker yet, but no hurry here.
+Have to learn some basics first ;)
+- So this is kind of forked code and

 ### TODOS
+[] Use env for secrets
 [] Put to run inside docker (maeby after impelementing more parts) [] More second level actions
 [] Actual action: henry hub -information